Carl Schmitt: The Leviathan in the State Theory of Thomas Hobbes

 Schmitt's critique of Hobbes begins with Hobbes' understanding of the state as a "machine" which is set into motion by the sovereign.
 That, according to Schmitt, is actually a continuation of René Descartes's concept of mind–body dualism.
 For Hobbes to conceptualize the state as a machine whose soul is the sovereign renders it really as just a mechanic structure, carrying over the cartesian dualism into political theory: "As a totality, the state is body and soul, a homo artificialis, and, as such, a machine.
-It is a manmade product... the soul thereby becomes a mere component of a machine artificially manufactured by man."
+It is a manmade product ... the soul thereby becomes a mere component of a machine artificially manufactured by man."
 Schmitt adds that this technical conception of the state is essential in the modern interpretation of government as a widespread administrative organ.
 (Note: The concept of the "administrative state" is elaborated by Schmitt in his other works such as Legality and Legitimacy as a technical interpretation of state activity that is excessively bureaucratic and wherein all disputes of the state can be settled through "more proper" or "more perfect" management.)
 Therefore, Schmitt attributes Hobbes' mechanistic and often also a legally positivist interpretation of the state (what is legitimate = what is legal) with the process of political neutralization.
 This is consistent with Schmitt's larger attitude toward attempts to apply technical principles to political matters.

 Also, Schmitt critiques Hobbes' insistence that belief in miracles must only be outwardly consistent with the position of the state and can, privately, deviate into one's own opinion as to the validity of such "miracles".
 The belief in miracles was a relevant point in Hobbes' century, for kings would regularly "bestow miracles" by touching the hands of those of ill health, supposedly healing them—obviously a consequence of the medieval belief that kings had a divine character.
 Hobbes' position was that "private reason" may disagree with what the state claims to be a miracle, but the "public reason" must, by necessity, agree to its position in order to avoid chaos.
 Schmitt's critique of Hobbes here is twofold.
-Firstly, Hobbes opens the crack toward a liberal understanding of individual rights (such as the right to "private reason") which Schmitt was a tireless critic of and, secondly, Hobbes guts the state of any "substantive truth" (such as the genuine belief of the individual, even in private, of the kings divine right) and renders the state into now simply a "justifiable external power".
+Firstly, Hobbes opens the crack toward a liberal understanding of individual rights (such as the right to "private reason") which Schmitt was a tireless critic of and, secondly, Hobbes guts the state of any "substantive truth" (such as the genuine belief of the individual, even in private, of the king's divine right) and renders the state into now simply a "justifiable external power".
 This opens up the elementary basis of liberal society, which, for Schmitt, was pluralism.
 Such a pluralist society lacked ideological homogeneity and nationally bound group identity, both of which were fundamental premises of a democratic society to Schmitt.
 Despite his critiques, Schmitt, nonetheless, finishes the book with a celebration of Hobbes as a truly magnificent thinker, ranking him along with other theorists he values greatly like Niccolò Machiavelli and Giambattista Vico.